dooleykh/rehash/README.md

-rehash
+Rehash
 ======

-Reimplementing common data structures and algorithms
+Reimplementing common data structures and algorithms for practice and profit.